THE STORY OF CABEL T-B RECORDING

 completely.
 The firsts and lasts include: first 90 minute recording

-(the longest Cabel T-B recording, 2nd only to "Crazy Clips #5" which was
+(the third longest Cabel T-B recording behind "Crazy Clips #5", which was

-100 minutes), first and last "Pervert Monks", first and last "Cabel T-B
+a total of 157+ minutes), first and last "Pervert Monks", first and last

-press conference", first and last appearance of "Hairy Brow" (with the
+"Cabel T-B press conference", first and last appearance of "Hairy Brow"

-exception of a cameo appearance in "Double Deca"), first full length Cabel
+(with the exception of a cameo appearance in "Double Deca"), first full

-and last mention of Ronny (me) and "Cabel S-C". (although I would also
+mention of Ronny (me) and "Cabel S-C" (although I would also make a brief

-make a brief appearance in "Double Deca" with other past Cabel T-B characters
+appearance in "Double Deca" with other past Cabel T-B characters in the

-in the song "Dirty Old Bitch" and would come back as president many years
+song "Dirty Old Bitch" and would come back as president many years later

-later in 2004) The recording begins once again with the two Cabel
+in 2004).
+The recording begins once again with the two Cabel T-B

-T-B "greats" Dino and Devin "on location" at the mall with witty comments
+"greats" Dino and Devin "on location" at the mall with witty comments and

 with Crappy Jack and Steven Snapper Duet, then back to the mall again with